MigW03/DoIt-Desktop/README.md

 ##### MacOS:

- - Click on the link above
+ - Click on the MacOS download link above
  - Open Finder on the downloads folder, and unzip the downloaded file
  - Drag the .app file to your applications folder
  - Launch the app normally